CARES Act Grant Program

 What is the CARES Act?

-The Coronavirus Aid, Relief and Economic Securities Act (CARES Act) is federal legislation providing financial support to individuals and businesses affected by the COVID-19 (novel coronavirus) pandemic.
-One part of this federal program allocates money to Union Theological Seminary, and a portion of that allocation is to be awarded to students who are experiencing financial hardships due to the coronavirus.
+In 2020 and 2021, the Department of Education—through the Coronavirus Aid, Relief and Economic Securities Act (CARES Act) and the American Rescue Plan (ARP)—provided financial support to higher education institutions and to students affected by the COVID-19 pandemic.
+One part of this federal program allocates money to Union Theological Seminary, and a portion of that allocation is to be awarded to students who are experiencing financial hardships due to the pandemic.

 What kinds of expenses qualify?